RahulBhalley/progressive-growing-of-gans.pytorch/README.md

 ##### latent_interpolation.py

-Run `python2 latent_interpolation.py` to generate a set of images from latent space generated randomly which can controlled by `--seed` argument in terminal.
+Run `python2 latent_interpolation.py` to generate a set of images from latent space generated randomly which can be controlled by `--seed` argument in terminal.
 These images are saved in `interpolation_samples` folder.

-Follwoing flags can be used:
+Following flags can be used:

 - --weights - path to pretrained PyTorch state dict
 - --output - Directory for storing interpolated images